dandrust/dandrust.github.io/_posts/2020-07-22-building-an-adder-with-overflow-detection.md

 |If there are three 1s|1|1|

 ### The Out Bit
 I started with the `Out` bit.
-The generalization above made me thing that there may not be any distinction between any of the input bits.
+The generalization above made me think that there may not be any distinction between any of the input bits.
 I would need to perform some operations that would allow for variance in the order of the bits so that `{0 0 1}`, `{0 1 0}`, and `{1 0 0}` would evaluate to the same value.
 Given that `AND` gates prefer all 1s and `OR` gates prefer 1s in general, I had a haunch that `XOR` might help out with the order issue:

 ```
 # Zero 1s ===========